 Do you know what is Peppol?
-By now, e-invoicing is the future of commerce and fiscal management, and more and more countries around the world are adopting it as mandatory.
-As a matter of fact, the United States has finished the pilot project inspired by Peppol.
+By now, electronic invoicing is the future of commerce and fiscal management, and more and more countries around the world are adopting it as mandatory.
+As a matter of fact, the United States has finished the pilot project inspired in this environment.
 The objective of the Business Payment Coalition (BPC) is to promote the use of electronic means B2G and B2B by standardizing the process used to exchange electronic documents at a national and international level.

 Do you want to know more about this digital revolution?
 Read on and we’ll tell you all about it.